finos/datahelix/docs/developer/CucumberCookbook.md

 #### Nesting Behaviour

-The grammatical constraints can be nested with the processing behaving like polish notation, an example can be seen below:
+The grammatical constraints can be nested with the processing behaving like Polish notation, an example can be seen below:

 __Json Constraint__